Fourth UK television service: Result

-On 1 January 1993, Channel 4 became an independent statutory corporation and under the terms of the Broadcasting Act 1990 was now also allowed to sell its own airtime.
+On 1 January 1993, Channel 4 became an independent statutory corporation, and under the terms of the Broadcasting Act 1990 was also allowed to sell its own airtime.
 Under the act, ITV agreed to fund Channel 4 if total advertising revenue fell below 14%.
-The network also made a payment of £38 million to ITV under terms of its funding formula.
+The network also made a payment of £38 million to ITV, under the terms of its funding formula.

 It was not until 7 December 1998 – 16 years after the launch of Channel 4 and S4C – that the name ITV2 was used for a new digital network in England and Wales to operate a single service with no regional content.
-On 11 August 2001, the ITV channel was renamed ITV1, a name that had been used on labelled push-buttons on many British television sets during the 1960s and 1970s.
+On 11 August 2001, the ITV channel was renamed ITV1, (Note: The expansion of ITV's services, due to the growing number of various digital networks, include ITV2, ITV Sport Channel, and ITV Select.
+They both launched on 11 August 2001, and were placed into administration on 27 March 2002 as revenue was well below initial forecasts.)
+(Note: ITV1 reverted to the name "ITV" between 14 January 2013 and 14 November 2022.) a name that had been used on labelled push-buttons on many British television sets during the 1960s and 1970s.